nus-cs2103-AY2223S1/ip/README.md

 1. Ensure you have Java 11 or above installed in your Computer.

-2. Download the latest version from [here](https://github.com/lilythchu/ip/releases).
+2. Download the latest version [here](https://github.com/lilythchu/ip/releases).

 3. Copy the file to the folder you want to use as the home folder.